thaliaarchi/notes/wspace/syntax/mappings.md

 respectively.
 Any characters that don't appear in those tokens are removed before processing, so the patterns really have `[^ウッホーイ]*` or `[^hoswragh]*`, respectively, between every character.

+In practice, programs will be automatically generated, so a shortcut could check only the fixed strings with 2–4 `o`s and `a`s and 1–4 `ホ`s.

 [fact.gs](https://github.com/technohippy/gorispace/blob/master/samples/fact.gs)
 excerpt (wrapped):